 Where to stay in Baku, Azerbaijan?

-Ideally one should be in a central location so that city attractions are within walking distance.
+Ideally, one should be in a central location so that city attractions are within walking distance.
 My stay was at Hotel La Casa Nizami at Nizami street.
-A 10-room boutique 4-star hotel located on the 2nd floor of a historic building right next to the Fountain Square, Baku, a lively hub for locals and tourists alike.
-Breakfast was included and it cost around 3606 INR (45 USD) per night.
-Rooms were clean and a few of them had a balcony with a view of Fountain Square.
-Initially, I was offered a room without any balcony but I insisted on a change as it had a weird smell and I felt claustrophobic.
+A 10-room boutique 4-star hotel located on the 2nd floor of a historic building right next to Fountain Square, Baku, a lively hub for locals and tourists alike.
+Breakfast was included, and it cost around 3606 INR (45 USD) per night.
+Rooms were clean, and a few of them had a balcony with a view of Fountain Square.
+Initially, I was offered a room without any balcony but I insisted on a change as it had a weird smell, and I felt claustrophobic.
 But the receptionist was kind enough to adjust me to a corner room that was comparatively small in size but had a market-facing balcony.
-A buffet breakfast was served each morning at the property that included a mix of local and continental breakfast items.
+A buffet breakfast was served each morning at the property, including a mix of local and continental breakfast items.
 The chef, Emma, was super kind to make special vegetarian dishes for me.

-Staying in the Old City Centre of Baku really eased and reduced commute durations for me.
+Staying in the Old City Centre of Baku eased and reduced my commute durations.
 Most attractions that I visited were near the hotel only.
-While Fountains Square was a minute’s walk away Maiden Tower was at a distance of just 600 m from the property.
-They even provide an airport shuttle at 15 Mannat, which is far more economical than getting an airport taxi which usually costs around 60-40 Mannat
+While Fountains Square was a minute’s walk away, Maiden Tower was at a distance of just 600 m from the property.
+They even provide an airport shuttle at 15 Mannat, which is far more economical than getting an airport taxi which usually costs around 60-40 Mannat.

 Other good hotels to stay at in Baku within different price ranges are as follows: